Imperial (automobile): First generation (1955–1956): A separate make

-Even as early as in 1954, Chrysler Corporation marketing ads began to separate The Imperial from the Chrysler Division car line to prepare for the big change coming in 1955.
-Once the "Imperial" brand was introduced, Cadillac no longer used the "Imperial" name for its top-level limousines starting in 1955.

 Chrysler was also the supplier of engines and transmissions used in the Imperial with French automaker Facel Vega, which offered the Facel Vega Excellence, while Chinese automaker Hongqi used an Imperial locally found in China to manufacture the Hongqi CA72.

 1955

 1955 Imperial car model shown on display at January 1955 Chicago Auto Show, in the first year of its separation from Chrysler.

 The 1955 models are said to be inspired by Exner's own 1952 Chrysler Imperial Parade Phaeton show cars (which were themselves later updated to match the 1955-56 Imperials).
 The platform and bodyshell were shared with that year's big Chryslers, but the Imperial had a wheelbase that was 4.0 in longer, providing it with more rear-seat legroom, had a wide-spaced split egg-crate grille, the same as that used on the Chrysler 300 "executive hot rod", and had free-standing "gunsight" taillights mounted above the rear quarters, which were similar to those on the Exner's 1951 Chrysler K-310 concept car.
 Gunsight taillights were also known as "sparrow-strainer" taillights, named after the device used to keep birds out of jet engines.
 Such taillights were separated from the fender and surrounded by a ring and became an Imperial fixture through 1962, although they would only be free-standing in 1955-56 and again in 1961-62.
 Two C-69 models were available, including the two-door Newport hardtop coupe (3,418 built) and pillared four-door sedan (7,840 built), along with an additional C-70 Crown limousine (172 built).
 The Newport nameplate was only used for 1955 and renamed the Southampton beginning in 1956.
 The FirePower V8 engine was Chrysler's first-generation Hemi with a displacement of 331 CID, developing 250 bhp.
 Power brakes and power steering were standard, along with Chrysler's PowerFlite automatic transmission.
 One major option on the 1955 and 1956 Imperials was air conditioning, at a cost of $535.
 Production totaled 11,430, more than twice the 1954 figure, positioning the Imperial as much more exclusive in comparison to more widely available and affordable Lincoln and Cadillac.
-Manufacturers list price for the Newport hardtop was $4,720, while the Imperial Crown limousine was $7,737.
+Manufacturers list price for the Newport hardtop was $4,720 ($ in dollars), while the Imperial Crown limousine was $7,737 ($ in dollars).